wootfish/theseus.dht/docs/index.md

 ### Errors

 Errors at the KRPC level are prefixed 1xx.
 Errors at the Theseus DHT protocol level are prefixed 2xx.
-Errors at higher levels of abstraction are prefixed 3xx.
+Errors of any other type are prefixed 3xx.

 So far, the following error codes are defined:

 - `1xx` level:
   - `100: Generic KRPC error`
   - `101: Invalid KRPC message`
-  - `102: Internal error`
+  - `102: Internal error (KRPC)`
+  - `103: Method not recognized`
 - `2xx` level:
   - `200: Generic DHT protocol error`
   - `201: Invalid DHT protocol message`
-  - `202: Internal error`
+  - `202: Internal error (DHT)`
-  - `203: Method not recognized`
-  - `204: Tag not recognized`
+  - `203: Tag not recognized`
 - `3xx` level:
   - `300: Generic error`
   - `301: Rate-limiting active`